List of Power Rangers Mystic Force characters: Imperious / Calindor

 Imperious is a skilled fighter and extremely powerful, as well as supremely arrogant.
 He balances out his physical strength with magical powers, which is the same kind of magic as the Mystic Rangers' only to a higher degree, and he is willing to use forbidden magic (such as to create the Chimera) and can free banished monsters.
-He carries around a Folding fan that he also uses as a weapon as he can use it to send magical spells and it can also become a staff that can be used in battle.
+He carries around a tessen war fan that he can use it to send magical spells and it can also become a staff that can be used in battle.
 He can grow to a size more than one hundred times the size of the Titan Megazord.
 In his first encounter, he easily defeated the Rangers, and only Jenji's surprise attack and the fact his magic hadn't yet returned to full strength (due to being stuck in the cave) drove him back.
 Despite his new form, he can return to being Calindor at will and use his old Ancient Mystic Mode.
-In his Ancient Mystic Mode, he uses a Mystic Sword similar to the one that Daggeron uses and that both used during their final duel, and was able to fight him evenly matched, showing that he hadn't forgotten any of his old fighting skills.
+In his Ancient Mystic Mode, he uses a knightly sword similar to the one that Daggeron uses and that both used during their final duel, and was able to fight him evenly matched, showing that he hadn't forgotten any of his old fighting skills.

-Calindor was portrayed by Will Hall while Imperious was voiced by Stuart Devenie.
+Calindor is portrayed by Will Hall while Imperious is voiced by Stuart Devenie.